marcof90/grupo58c2/README.md

 ## Java Wallet App

-This Wallet app is a part of my Java lessons on MisiónTIC2022.
+This is our collaborative Wallet made by students in MisiónTIC 20222.

 ## Folder Structure